Oceanview, San Francisco: Demographics

+There is anecdotal evidence that African-Americans moved to the OMI after being displaced by the first phase of urban renewal in the Western Addition (the A-1 Project) in the late 1950s.
+Relocation records, while incomplete, show that the vast majority of displaced residents of the Western Addition found nearby accommodations.
+Of the 3,700 households of all races (family and single households) living in the project area in 1957, about 2,010 moved without relocation assistance and to unknown whereabouts.
+Of the remaining 1,602, 67% moved to other parts of the Western Addition and only 2.6%, or 34 households, moved to the West of Twin Peaks area.

+By 1970, the OMI had matured into a middle-class district of single-family, owner-occupied homes.
+Seventy-six percent of the land area in the Ingleside, Oceanview, and Merced Heights neighborhoods was residential (100% was residential in Ingleside Terraces), compared with 39% citywide.
+The housing stock was overwhelming single family (95% vs. 68% citywide) and owner- occupied (72% vs. 31% citywide), while the population was mostly African American (63% compared with 13% citywide).
+In recent years, the OMI has witnessed an influx of Asian-American and other ethnic groups, making it one of San Francisco's most diverse neighborhoods.
+The OMI is more Hispanic, Black, and Asian than San Francisco as a whole.

-Pre-1990 Marginalization and crime
+Pre-2000 marginalization and crime

 Oceanview has been described as "hard to find" due to its location situated in between two freeways in the far southwestern outskirts of San Francisco.
 Passenger service on the train line that established the area ended in 1904, causing business development to decline in Oceanview.
 Post World War II, African-Americans were encouraged to buy property in the declining district, finding less discrimination and lower cost older average age homes throughout the area.
 The neighborhood began to show signs of neglect and deterioration by the 1960s.
 By the early 1970s Oceanview had become an African American-majority neighborhood, representing over 50% of the residents.
 The balance of the neighborhood residency consisted of African Americans, Asians, Latinos, and Pacific Islanders, with fewer Caucasians residing in the district.

 By the 1980s after years of widespread civic neglect, the Oceanview neighborhood declined into one of San Francisco's most crime-ridden districts.
 A geographically remote, socially isolated, majority-black population of displaced blue collar workers endured an environment rife with unemployment and relative poverty.
 These socioeconomic factors transformed the working-class neighborhood, resulting in drug trade and gang activity.
-Notably, the primary neighborhood corridors Broad and Randolph Streets, became a dangerously active open-air drug market.
-These streets were marked by high concentration of liquor stores and shuttered former businesses.
+Notably, the primary neighborhood corridors Broad and Randolph streets became a dangerously active open-air drug market.
+These streets were marked by high concentrations of liquor stores and shuttered former businesses.

-Crack cocaine and heroin drug abuse became prevalent in the area throughout the 1980s and 1990s, as nearly 20 crack houses were counted in the neighborhood by police authorities at one point in the early 1990s.
-During the period, Oceanview and adjoining Ingleside Heights experienced some of San Francisco and the Bay Areas highest violent crime rates.
-Gunfire was frequently reported in the area, with a sizeable percentage of San Francisco's homicides occurring in Oceanview.
-One year, 12 homicides occurred on a single Oceanview intersection.
-Despite the neighborhood's high crime rates, local news media paid little attention to Oceanview compared to other lower-income dangerous high crime neighborhoods in San Francisco such as Bayview Hunters Point.
+One year, 12 homicides occurred at a single Oceanview intersection.
+Despite the neighborhood's high crime rates, local news media paid little attention to Oceanview compared to other lower-income dangerous high crime neighborhoods in San Francisco such as Bayview-Hunters Point.